- Enterprise Mobility

 Only one color makes your website slightly boring or dull.
-To make it more attractive, you need accent colors which compliment base color and are used to highlight secondary information on your website.
+To make it more attractive, you need accent colors that complement the base color and are used to highlight secondary information on your website.

 There are some content/ items that are not so important, but you still want them to highlight.
-For example, Current menu tab, subtitles, quotes etc. To do so, use accent colors.
-But, try to use only 1 or 2 otherwise use of too many accent colors make your website messy and your visitor confused.
+For example, the Current menu tab, subtitles, quotes, etc. To do so, use accent colors.
+But, try to use only 1 or 2 otherwise use too many accent colors to make your website messy and your visitor confused.

-Choosing background color of the website is challenging because each brand serves a different purpose.
-For example, if your website’s goal is to sell products, use of white or tints of gray would be a great choice.
-So that, products displayed on site instantly grab the attention of buyers.
+Choosing the background color of the website is challenging because each brand serves a different purpose.
+For example, if your website’s goal is to sell products, the use of white or tints of gray would be a great choice.
+So, products displayed on the site instantly grab the attention of buyers.

 In contrast, if you want to promote the brand or service you should go with dark colors as your background color.